 Click here for further details of the course:

-Study weeks in Italy are arranged on an annual basis: the arrangements for 2017 will be announced soon.Click here for details
+Study weeks in Italy are arranged on an annual basis: the arrangements for 201 can be found here.

 Conference: The Trust has held an annual conference in midsummer since 2006: these conferences are primarily for those who love wisdom, whether from an academic background or not.
 Our conferences are a blend of the relaxed and the intense, with a wide variety of papers and lectures, some formal and in varying degrees academic, and others more personal.
 We always allow plenty of time after each presentation, for audience participation, and we aim to encourage a lively participation from all in these sessions.